-The GPI tally is independent of the protocol tally and cannot be used at the same time as the protocol tally.
+The GPI tally is independent of the protocol tally (over PC LAN) and cannot be used at the same time as the protocol tally.

 A tally command sent via GPI will be represented as a red rectangle around the monitoring output of the channel on which the GPI is defined.